 You are driving, music on, coffee in hand, and suddenly a light pops up on the dashboard.
 You look at it and think, “What does that even mean?”
 “Is that bad?
 Can I keep driving?”
-It is one of those moments where you are not sure if you should worry or just ignore it and hope for the best.
+It is one of those moments where you are not sure if you should worry or just ignore it.

 Why These Lights Are Important?